danriedl/engular/adev/src/content/guide/components/inputs.md

 <custom-slider [label]="systemVolume" />
 ```

-In the example above, whenever the value of `systemVolume` changes, Angular runs `trimString` and sets `label` to the result.
+In the example above, whenever the value of `systemVolume` changes, Engular runs `trimString` and sets `label` to the result.

 The most common use-case for input transforms is to accept a wider range of value types in templates, often including `null` and `undefined`.